Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 (/(wood|branch|..)(thrower|catcher|..)/) abo prey catching boomerangs all day(s) catches the blade, and kill(s) all the white man; spied on them abosmithing it, and metal bending in /(a) handfire|a (great) fireball (produced by (the|his) hand(s))/

+tail gaters tm(: the movie)
+breaking v (rear)dashcam v..
+tail gating (the) pigs (literal training montage),.. millfield to paxton; dad maxing out the speedo #nfs:u

+(the) professor and (gate(s))

+underpaid legless french frog beggars in barets

+surveillance satellites, where the dual-wielded solar panels are real, and the landers are web-painted plungers, butt it's not hallow(een)ed spider pig = mission corruptable #inspectable

 putt putt holes are wet, butt butt holes are dry sink hole(y computer)s = illegal /mining|drilling|youtu\.be\/BeJqgI6rw9k|../ operations; imo they can goto hell iff they're so keen to journey to (the) middle earth, like fake primitive litterbuggery youtubers